Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/01-how-do-uniswap-oracles-work.md

 For an attacker to manipulate the price measured at the beginning of the block, an attacker has to make a bad trade at the _end_ of a previous block.
-An attacker that makes a bad trade at the end of the block has no guarantee that they will be able to arbitrage it back in the next block, for which they are competing with other skilled arbitrageurs.
+An attacker that makes a bad trade at the end of the block has no guarantee that they will be able to arbitrage it back in the next block.
 Attackers will often lose money to arbitrageurs, unless they can “selfishly” mine two blocks in a row.
 This type of attack presents a number of challenges and has not been observed to date.